Rokytnice nad Jizerou: Geography

 Rokytnice nad Jizerou is located about 27 km east of Liberec.
 It is a mountain resort town in the western part of the Giant Mountains.
 The municipal territory borders Poland.
 The town is located in elongated valleys of the stream Huťský potok, covering an area between the mountains massifs Stráž at 782 m above sea level and Lysá hora at 1344 m, and the left bank of the Jizera River.
 The highest peak in the municipal territory is Sokolník at 1384 m, which is located on the border with Poland.
 The Mumlava River crosses the northern part of the municipal territory.

 History

 Rokytnice nad Jizerou was founded in 1574.
 The first inhabitants engaged in logging and metal mining (copper, lead and silver).
 The mining stopped paying off at the beginning of the 20th century and ceased.
 Other important economic activity was glassmaking.

 Transport

-The I/14 road from Liberec to Trutnov passes through the town.
+The I/14 road from Liberec to Trutnov runs through the town.

 Rokytnice nad Jizerou is the starting point of the railway line to Martinice v Krkonoších.

 Sport

-In winter, Rokytnice's two ski resorts in Studenov and at Mt.
-Lysá hora are among the most famous ski resorts in the Czech Republic.
-There are 10 lifts and 17 km of ski slopes, including one of the longest slopes in the country with a length of 2920 m.
+In winter, Rokytnice's two ski resorts in Studenov and at the mountain Lysá hora are among the most famous ski resorts in the Czech Republic.
+There are ten lifts and 17 km of ski slopes, including one of the longest slopes in the country with a length of 2920 m.